bradchristie/taminations-flutter/assets/c2/anything_concept.md

 example, "Split Counter Coordinate" means Split Counter Rotate then complete the remainder of Coordinate following the initial Circulate.

-Calls modified in this way have the same number of parts as the base call, with the entire \<anything> call replacing the first circulate.
+Calls modified in this way have the same number of parts as the base call, with the entire \<anything> call replacing the first Circulate.
 This concept may be applied to any call that begins with a circulate action, even if Circulate is not formally defined as the first part of the call.